jssql1234/docs-sqlpay/docs/integration/vision/task/manager_view/assignment.md

 sidebar_position: 2
 ---

-Managers can view the assignment detail that are created such as title, description, start date, end date, consultant, rewards, and bonus criteria.
+Managers can view the assignment detail that are created such as title, description, start date, end date, admin, consultant, rewards, and bonus criteria.

 | Undue/Overdue                                                | Completed                                                |
 |--------------------------------------------------------------|----------------------------------------------------------|